thaihangchung7/thaihangchung7.github.io/_notes/webdev.md

 Previous website had so much bloat and was a MESS.
 I've switched to using this statically generated site, using Jekyll.

 I've always been pretty bad at keeping organized notes, and as a result, never look back at them.
-Markdown is a great way to write up notes and with a little html snippet, you have LaTeX support.
-So, I hope to make this website a quick and easy way to write them up and access them.
+Online notes have many advantages:

+- Word searchable
+- Version controlled
+- Accessible
+- LaTeX support with an html snippet

-## Motivations
+## Motivations and Tools

 + Theme
   - [Paper on Readability](https://www.cs.cmu.edu/~jbigham/pubs/pdfs/2017/colors.pdf)